The Best Way to Set up Your Child for Success

-In our Catholic schools, teachers will get to know your child.
+A Catholic education means teachers will care for and get to know your child.
 All their questions, likes and dislikes, and all as they deliver a quality, well-rounded education--spiritually, physically, intellectually, emotionally and socially.
 The care and well-being of all students is very important in all of our classrooms and in our faith.

 Starting as young as age 3 for preschool, our Catholic schools help children - and whole families - discover a love for learning, preparing a path toward success.
-We enjoy and deeply value the partnership we have with parents as we are entrusted to provide and guide students every day.
+We enjoy and deeply value the partnership we have with parents.

 With convenient locations across all of the Omaha Metro area as well into many other counties in northeast Nebraska, we have preschool, prekindergarten, high five programs, extended care, transitional kindergarten and traditional kindergarten programs to meet the needs of all.
 We invite you to find the school your family will love and belong.
 Get started now by requesting a tour of any one or more of our schools.
 Additional resources are also below to help your family prepare for this big next step.